How Does Description Benefit Students Without Visual Impairments?

 Writing and Speaking

-Because good Audio description is succinct and extremely context-relevant, listening to Audio description can aid students’ written and spoken communication skills, particularly in situations that require descriptive or persuasive language.
+Because good description is succinct and extremely context-relevant, listening to description can aid students’ written and spoken communication skills.
+Description provides excellent examples of descriptive writing.

 Related Reading